See Advanced Topics.

 Option 2: Direct Connection.
 A disadvantage of RDP is that it does not support some local hardware such as digital radiography.
 So, on workstations where images are being captured, a full direct connection may be needed.
 In the diagram below, thick clients connect to the main server via VPN.
 Thin clients connect via RDP to the RDP server.
 Only the thick clients run digital radiography hardware and software.

 Option 3: Middle Tier.
-For better security and speed, all thick clients would be connected via the Middle Tier.
+For better security and speed, all thick clients would connect via the Middle Tier.

 Private Cloud: Any of the configurations above could also be done with the server(s) in a datacenter rather than at a dental office.
 For example, a simple configuration could be done as follows.

 One-Way Replication: This is the simplest configuration.
 The slave can be used to run complex reports that would bog down the main server, or for pausing to make clean backups.
 This is a very safe configuration that will not result in corruption.
 Anyone considering replication is encouraged to run this configuration for a number of months to get very familiar with the administration.

 Daisy Chain Replication: This is a more complex configuration where the replication forms a ring.
 All the databases together are referred to as a single virtual database.
 In this configuration, each location can continue to function normally even if the internet connection goes down.
 The data from the other locations will not be fresh, but an office typically doesn't care as much about that data.
 Once the internet connection is restored, the replication quickly updates the database with current data.
 This kind of replication is supported very well by Open Dental.